gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Indexing-queue-explainer-gij-self-managed.md

 2. In addition, this shared queue is processed by all nodes in the cluster in parallel, which improves indexing performance.

-3. Since GIJ 4.0 the initial integration scanning is performed in a separate thread and does not depend on other reindexing operations.
+3. Since Git Integration for Jira v4.0, the initial integration scanning is performed in a separate thread and does not depend on other reindexing operations.

 4. All operations with the queue (putting & getting) are performed under a Cluster Lock provided by the Atlassian Jira library.